Bragg spectrum, K-theory and Gap Labelling of aperiodic solids: Bragg spectrum

-So the support of $\hat\gamma_{\omega,p.p.}$ is a subset of $\mathcal E$.
-It might not be all of $\mathcal E$ but the question of when this is the case depends on the specific choice of the density $\omega$ and is not of topological nature.
+So $\Bb(\omega)$ is a subset of $\mathcal E_\pe$.
+It might not be all of $\mathcal E_\pe$ but the question of when this is the case depends on the specific choice of the density $\omega$ and is not of topological nature.